 I love being in nature and living in a quiet village with my cats.
 I am creative and my main passion is creating spaces for living in peacefully.
 I dance, learn metal sculpture, practice Qi Gong and love writing.
 I am constantly exploring the balance between being and doing, accepting and pushing myself in life.
 As a coach and a person I’m deeply reflective, insightful, warm, calm, direct and challenging.
 I value integrity, authenticity, kindness and connectedness.

-My purpose is to help people to see things differently.
-To feel lighter and to be more self-accepting.
+My purpose is to help people to see things differently and find more space.
+To feel lighter, freer and to be more self-accepting.
 We cannot love life without loving ourselves and living is fundamentally about love.
 Thinking gets in the way.